Shailesh1297/enimax/README.md

 If you have any issues, you can create an issue, or post it on the discord server.

+# Indirect contributors
+[Consumet](https://github.com/consumet) and [Aniyomi](https://github.com/jmir1/aniyomi-extensions) were really helpful when I was trying to fix Zoro and Fmovies!

 # Discord server
 You can join the [discord server](https://discord.gg/cumVkBuU57) if you have any issues, or would like to request a feature.